Overheard at World Agri-Tech – 11 talking points for the sector to ponder

 Both Phil Bicknell and Patrick Pagani from European farmer group Copa-Cogena told me they have confidence that carbon credits will prove a viable income source for farmers.
 The EU, for example, is developing a comprehensive policy framework for carbon credits in the agriculture sector, centred around the Carbon Removal Certification Framework (CRCF).

-Henry Dimbleby, formerly the UK's food tsar and now managing partner of Bramble Partners, believes that knowledge about the connection between human health and soil health is set to explode.
+In this vein, Henry Dimbleby, formerly the UK’s food tsar and now managing partner of Bramble Partners, told me he believes that knowledge about the connection between human health and soil health is set to explode.

 There are other issues about whether policy will prove effective.
 The European Court of Auditors, for example, has just reviewed the EU’s reform of agriculture subsidies and found a “noticeable gap” between farming incentives and the EU’s overall green targets.